 If you need some help understanding what reporting you should be expecting and how to interpret the information, seek out guidance.
 There are many resources on the internet you can turn to.
-My go to for helping folks get plain English information is Investopedia.com.
+My go-to for helping folks get accounting and financing information is Investopedia.com.
 Understanding basic principles of financial analysis is not just for folks on Wall Street.
 Most actionable insights that can be gleaned from a set of financial reports can be analyzed in a very short amount of time, and you do not have to be a mathematician to get it.

 Base Your Business Decisions on Cash Flow